Affordable Electric Car Charging Station Installation For UK Homes

 Best For: Homeowners who drive short distances and are in no hurry to charge.

-Level 1 chargers do not need any kind of special installation because they can just be plugged into a common 120V outlet.
+Level 1 chargers don’t require any special installation because you can simply plug them into a standard 120V outlet.
 They are the most rudimentary and slowest mode of charging, but still applicable to those driving long enough to charge overnight.

 2. Level 2 Charging Station